ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 5. **Select** the **Satisfaction** column and **Drag and Drop** it into Panel 1.

-> Remember the panel layout fro above.
-Panel 1 is the panel in the top lef corner of the template.
+> Remember the panel layout from above.
+Panel 1 is the panel in the top left corner of the template.

 <img src="./cmedia/ca-image-41.png" >